philipperufin/philipperufin.github.io/content/about/_index.md

 #        end_date: "2011"
 ---

-I´m a Geographer interested in linking Land System Science and Earth Observation.
-My work involves the development and application of methods for large-area mapping of land use and land use intensity.
+Geographer interested in linking Land System Science and Earth Observation.
+My work involves the development and application of methods for large-area mapping of land use and land use intensity based on machine learning.
 Currently, I´m working on mapping the dynamics of cropland, field size, and land use intensity in Sub-Saharan Africa using deep learning and very high spatial resolution satellite imagery.